AdaGold/ada-pets-react/README.md

 ### Wave 2: Removing Pets

-When the user clicks the `X` button on a PetCard, that animal should be removed from the application, including if that animal is the currently selected pet.
+When the user clicks the `remove` button on a PetCard, that animal should be removed from the application, including if that animal is the currently selected pet.
 You should ensure that pets do not return when subsequent pets are removed.

 ### Wave 3: Adding Pets